KengoWada/Stackoverflow-lite-UI/README.md

 ### Prerequisites

-A browser with the access to the internet.
+A browser with access to the internet.

 ### Installing